JasselD/JasselNotes/COMP607/Worm vs Viruses.md

 - Firewalls and IDS/IPS can prevent worm infestations
 	- Is not that effective if worms are already in
 - Example: Wannacry worm

+**Virus
+- Attaches itself to a legitimate file or program